MachinisteWeb/node-atlas/README.en.md

 There are several ways to install NodeAtlas:

-- **With NPM, into project directory** with the following command:
+- **With npm, into project directory** with the following command:

    > `npm install node-atlas`

    *This will install* NodeAtlas *in the « node_modules/node-atlas/ » directory of the execution of the command.
 Recommended for [use as a module](#api--nodeatlas-as-npm-module) in a project*

-- **With NPM, into global modules directory** with the following command:
+- **With npm, into global modules directory** with the following command:

    > `npm install -g node-atlas`